jgilbert01/aws-lambda-stream/README.md

     .through(toPromise);
 ```

-But take care to assemble cohesive sets of pipelines into a single function.
-For example, a listener function in a BFF service will typically consume events from Kinesis and the various piplines will `materialize` different entities into a DynamoDB table to implement the CQRS pattern.
-Then the trigger function of the BFF service will consume events from the DynamoDB table, as `mutations` are invoked in the `graphql` function, and the pipelines will publish events to the Kinesis stream to implement the Event Sourcing pattern. (see Flavors below)
+But take care to assemble a cohesive set of pipelines into a single function.
+For example, a _listener_ function in a BFF service will typically consume events from Kinesis and the various pipelines will `materialize` different entities from the events into a DynamoDB table to implement the _CQRS_ pattern.
+Then the _trigger_ function of the BFF service will consume events from the DynamoDB table, as `mutations` are invoked in the `graphql` function, and these pipelines will `publish` events to the Kinesis stream to implement the _Event Sourcing_ pattern. (see Flavors below)

 >Pipelines also help optimize utilization by giving a function more things to do while it waits on async-non-blocking-io calls (see Parallel below).
-Run test/unit/pipelines/coop.test.js to see an example of cooperative programming in action.
+Run `test/unit/pipelines/coop.test.js` to see an example of _cooperative programming_ in action.

 ## Flavors
 Many of the pipelines we write follow the exact same steps and only the filters and data mapping details are different.
 We can package these pipeline _flavors_ into reusable pipelines that can be configured with `rules`.